borisdj/CsCodeGenerator/README.md

 Defining `namespace` and `using` Directives is supported as well.
 Library can also generate `Enums` and `Interfaces`, and create `NestedClasses` inside parent class.

-**BaseElement** has Config for: `IndentSize, Comment, AccessModifier, BuiltInDataType, CustomDataType, Name`
+**BaseElement** has Config for: `IndentSize, Comment, CommentHasSummaryTag(df:true), AccessModifier, BuiltInDataType, CustomDataType, Name`
 **CsGenerator** Settings are: `DefaultTabSize`: *4* | `OutputDirectory`: "*Output*" |
 -- List of components --
 **AccessModifier**: `public, private, protected, pnternal, protected_internal`